Meteor-Community-Packages/meteor-autoform/README.md

 You will probably also have to remove the `preserve-inputs` package to avoid issues with values from the previous form state refusing to disappear.

+### Can I put HTML in my error messages?

+Yes.
+Define your messages using one of the `SimpleSchema` methods, including HTML elements such as `<strong>`.
+Then be sure to wrap your `afFieldMessage` tags in triple stashes.

 ## More Examples

 A somewhat messy example app is [here](https://github.com/aldeed/meteor-autoform-example).